ekamperi/ekamperi.github.io/_posts/2019-10-19-norms-in-machine-learning.md

 defined as $$\text{MSE} = \frac{1}{N} \sum_i (y_{\text{true,}i} - y_{\text{predicted,}i})^2$$, which (as we shall see)
 is connected to the $$\ell_2$$ norm of vectors $$y_i = y_{\text{true,}i} - y_{\text{predicted,}i}$$.

+Let's see what does it mean for a vector space to have a norm.

+### Norms
 Informally, a norm is a function that accepts as input a vector from our vector space V and spits out a real number that tells us how big a vector is.
 In order for a function to qualify as a norm, it must first fulfill some properties, so that the results of this metrization process kind of